0 Items in Your Cart

 The typical day of the Internet store manager or entrepreneur will depend greatly on the company he or she works for.
 Someone who works for a large company that also has a Web site store, for example, may meet with company department heads to find out about upcoming sales or products that should be heavily advertised on the Web site.
 They may do research about the store use and report their findings to company managers.
 They may work on the site itself, updating it with new information.
-They may be responsible for creating marketing plans, creating budgets, and leading teams of sales reps or marketing personnel in executing thes plans.
+They may be responsible for creating marketing plans (including the use of social media), creating budgets, and leading teams of sales reps or marketing personnel in executing the plans.
 They also track online traffic, visit-to-purchase conversion statistics, and other metrics to ensure the site is achieving its goals.

 The Internet entrepreneur also has varied responsibilities that depend on his or her business.
 An entrepreneur may spend one day working with a client to determine the client's needs and the next day working on bookkeeping and advertising in addition to working on a project.
 Most entrepreneurs, however, enjoy this variety and flexibility.